 Leicester City would be Steve’s next club, where he played over 200 times, scoring nearly 60 goals.
 He would rejoin Albion from the Foxes in 1987, making just under 30 appearances and scoring three times.
 The following season he would join Cardiff City, playing 62 times for the Bluebirds.

-Born in Newcastle and joining the Baggies in 1974, a year after the FA Youth Cup win in 1976, Colin left The Hawthorns to join Sheffield Wednesday.
+Colin was born in Newcastle and joined the Baggies in 1974.
+Two months prior to the FA Youth Cup run, Gregson would represent Albion during trials for the England Youth Squad.
+He played an influential role in the FA Youth Cup win; with Albion 1-0 down in the third round at Charlton Athletic, Colin scored a hat-trick to secure a 3-1 win.
+After the FA Youth Cup, he left The Hawthorns to join Sheffield Wednesday.
 He made two appearances for the Owls before moving to Berwick Rangers, playing nine times and then ending his career with a spell at West Adelaide Hawks.

 During his days with the Baggies, Walsall-born Kevin was a striker, scoring four times in nine first team games over five years.
 Kevin scored a hat trick in Albion’s win at Old Trafford in the quarter-final of the FA Youth Cup, making him the last player to bag three there at any level of football for the Baggies.